 We believe that food is a precious resource that should never be wasted.
 We secure wholesome, nutritious food that is excess or overstocked from grocery stores, food suppliers, manufacturers, restaurants and growers.
 We blend that with food that we also purchase from manufacturers, growers and distributors.

 We have an ever growing number of supply partners that can vary day to day.
 Some are local retailers whose names are nationally famous.
 Others are local growers.
 Each day, inside our store, we list our current suppliers on a large chalkboard.
 We are also purchasing food at deeply discounted, non-profit rates from a number of producers and distributors.

-Many in the food supply chain are concerned about the volume of food that goes unused, especially while so many in our communities are hungry and unhealthy.
-Many are also eager to find a solution that reaches the majority of “working poor” (most of the food insecure), and does so in a manner that helps build dignity and self-respect.
+Many players in the food supply chain are concerned about the volume of food that goes unused, especially while so many in our communities are hungry and unhealthy.
+Our partners are eager to find solutions that reach the “working poor” (most of the food insecure), and to do so in a manner that helps build dignity and self-respect.
 Many of these suppliers will also benefit from federal tax credits for food donation to a nonprofit.

 Yes.
 Given the variability in our product source, we supplement our donated food with some purchased items to create balanced meals.
 Our goal is to buy as little as possible so that we can keep the price for our customers as low as we can.

 If by “expired food” you mean food past its healthy safety limits, absolutely NOT!
 We will only sell quality, nutritious and safe groceries that still have a reasonable window of use past their “display code.”
 Our prepared meals will still be made fresh on site, and will be good for several days after they’re sold.
 Display codes like “sell by”, “use by” and “best by” dates are not food safety dates.